 Commissioner Scully explained that the worst-case scenario must be considered in assessing navigable space.
-He noted that his observations indicate that boats in the area range in size, with some measuring 60 to 70 feet with beams of 18 to 20 feet.
+He noted that his observations he has observed other public docks with larger boats utilizing them illegally at night indicate that boats in the area range in size, with some measuring 60 to 7030 to 40 feet with beams of 18 to 2015 feet.
 He sought clarification on how much space is truly available in the worst-case scenario, acknowledging concerns expressed by local homeowners.